Skip to content

 You can find more information about employing a Personal Assistant from Scope.

-There are further useful links available for employers.
+There are further useful links available fo

 Interviewing can make you as nervous as the person you are interviewing.

-Please click here to see the Sample Personal Assistant interview questions information sheet.
-This information sheet also contains tips on where to interview, the questions you shouldn't ask, some example questions and much more.
+This information also contains tips on where to interview, the questions you shouldn't ask, some example questions and much more.

-Please click here to see Template letters to send to invite someone to an interview, that they've been successful or to turn down an applicant.
-You can also source template letters from your insurance provider's employer helpline.
+Please click here to see Template letters from Skills for Care to send to invite someone to an interview, that they've been successful or to turn down an applicant.

 A job description is a list of tasks that you would like your personal assistant to do.
 A person specification is a list of the skills experience and personal qualities that you would like your Personal Assistant to have.